nikomatsakis/rustnation-24/index.md

 ---

-# Rust in 2024

-What I see...

-* GREAT OPPORTUNITY
-* GREAT RISK

-???

-So, where are we at?
-It's 2024, Rust is being used more and more, and clearly there's a *ton* of opportunity for it to grow.
-But that's because I'm kind of a pessimist, and I always believe that I'm going to wake up tommorrow to find that people don't like Rust, not really.

----

-# Rust in 2024

-What I see...

-* GREAT OPPORTUNITY
-* ~~GREAT RISK~~ SOME RISK

-???

-More realistically, there's *some* risk -- primarily, the risk I see is that we will get complacent.
-I mean, Rust is great, but it can be so much better!

----

 # Our North Star

 ### Empowering everyone to build reliable, efficient, and maintainable software

 ???

-So what do we want Rust to be?
-Well, this is our north star -- we want Rust to empower *everyone*.
-That word does a lot of work, we want Rust to make building software more accessible to more people.
-We want it to empower them to build reliable, efficient, and -- above all -- maintainable software.
+Rust has always had a consistent north star: we want Rust to empower *everyone* -- that word *everyone* does a lot of work, we want Rust to broaden the pool of people -- building reliable, efficient, and -- above all -- maintainable software.

 --